-In case you didn't catch Kendall Jenner on the cover of Allure's latest issue, or Selena Gomez on the cover of V Magazine, curls are back in a big way.
+In case you didn't catch Kendall Jenner on the cover of Allure's 2015 issue, or Selena Gomez on the cover of the spring 2015 issue of V Magazine, curls are back in a big way.
 By their very nature, curls can be a tricky beast (spiraling, frizzing, and spindling out of control), but when given the right opportunity to shine, they're the envy of all.
 Which is why we're looking at the very best haircuts for curly-haired girls.
 Keep scrolling to find out which styles will work with your curls, instead of against them.

 If you have soft, loose curls and medium thickness, a graduated bob—versus a blunt, uniform cut—will have movement and showcase the depth and texture of your curls.

 An angled lob looks great on curly hair in general, but especially so if your hair's on the coarser side, like Vanessa Hudgens's with her cool, piece-y strands.
 Ask your stylist for a cut that's shorter in the back, with longer pieces framing the face for a look that's edgier and more grown-up.